audreyfeldroy/arg-static/README.md

-# arg-static-assets
+# arg-static

-Static assets that I use in my notebooks on audrey.feldroy.com
+Static files that I use in my notebooks on audrey.feldroy.com

 These include: